simonernst/ros_image_topic_to_video_file/README.md

 ## Convert a compressedImage to a raw Image
--> for packages that are not able to process compressed image
+-> for packages that are not able to process compressed image Use of compressed image can improve the reliability of the image transport via wireless connection

 Dependencies :
  Opencv